maths/moodle-qtype_stack/doc/en/Developer/Syntax_numbers.md

 Internally, we retain strict Maxima syntax.  _Teachers must use strict Maxima syntax, so that numbers are typed in base 10, and the decimal point (`.`) must be used by teachers as the decimal separator._   This simplifies the problem considerably, as input parsing is only required for students' answers.

 1. Mechanism for Maxima to output LaTeX.
 (Done - but more work needed on testing and question-wide options)
 2. Mechanism to output expressions as they should be typed.
 E.g. "The teacher's answer is \(???\) which can be typed as `???`".
+(Done - but more work needed on testing and question-wide options)
 3. Input parsing mechanism for _students' answers only_.

 (Note to self, strings may contain harmless punctuation characters which should not be changed...)